Using Azure AD Application Proxy to publish on-premises apps for remote users

 The ability to securely access internal apps from outside your network becomes even more critical in the modern workplace.
 With scenarios such as BYOD (Bring Your Own Device) and mobile devices, IT professionals are challenged to meet two goals:

 - Empower end users to be productive anytime and anywhere

 Many organizations believe they are in control and protected when resources exist within the boundaries of their corporate networks.
 But in today's digital workplace, that boundary has expanded with managed mobile devices and resources and services in the cloud.
 Now you need to manage the complexity of protecting your users' identities and data stored on their devices and apps.

-Perhaps you're already using Azure AD to manage users in the cloud who need to access Office 365 and other SaaS applications, as well as web apps hosted on-premises.
+Perhaps you're already using Azure AD to manage users in the cloud who need to access Microsoft 365 and other SaaS applications, as well as web apps hosted on-premises.
 If you already have Azure AD, you can leverage it as one control plane to allow seamless and secure access to your on-premises applications.
 Or, maybe you're still contemplating a move to the cloud.
 If so, you can begin your journey to the cloud by implementing Application Proxy and taking the first step towards building a strong identity foundation.